 (this also applies to family members if the application is based on their state of health)

 - copies of proof on the financial situation during the past three months

 - where applicable: proof on the granting or denial of BAföG

 - proof on unsuccessful efforts regarding other funding opportunities and/or proof of applicant's efforts to personallly contribute to resolving the (financial) situation

-The documents should be one-page papers only (except official documents, e.g. study certificate).
+The documents must be complete and should be complemented by further papers if relevant for proving the emergency situation.
+Whenever possible, they should be one-pagers only (except official documents, e.g. study certificate).
 A structured statement and a schematic presentation of the situation is preferred over running texts.
 For those documents that are not in German, English, French or Spanish an informal translation needs to be provided.

 Adress for applications:

 The papers may be submitted via mail of e-mail.